 9.1.
 CDL Suspension

 It is a “serious offense” under federal law to make improper traffic lane changes, which may include not yielding when turning from a private to public road.
-Convictions of two serious offenses within three years carry a 60-day CDL suspension.
-A third conviction within three years increases the CDL suspension to 120 days.10
+Two serious offenses within three years carry a 60-day CDL suspension.
+A third within three years increases the CDL suspension to 120 days.10

 10. What will happen to my out-of-state license?